MarcosJNS/Health-Care-Analysis/README.md

 ## Prerequisites

-What things you need to install the software and how to install them.
+What things you need to import and how to install them.

 ```
 !conda install numpy